Incognito mosquito repellent review

 Next time we’ll also be packing another sure success in the Incognito range – anti-mosquito loofah soap.
 Apparently regular exfoliation is a great trick to avoiding mosquitoes, especially in such sticky (sweaty) climates as Thailand.
 A further range of options including citronella incense sticks and hair/body wash all come just as highly reviewed – we’re going to become evangelising product devotees.

-UPDATE!
-We’ve now been using Incognito for over 18 months and remain just in love with it as on our first test trip.
+We’ve now been using Incognito for over two years and remain just in love with it as on our first test trip.
 A few new discoveries:

 Our incognito method